-Kieran O’Doherty is an associate professor in applied social psychology at the University of Guelph.
+Kieran O’Doherty is a professor in applied social psychology at the University of Guelph.
 His research focuses on the social and ethical implications of science and technology.
-In this context, he has published on such topics as vaccines, human tissue biobanks, the human microbiome, salmon genomics, and genetic testing.
+In this context, he has published on such topics as data governance, human microbiome science, vaccines, human tissue biobanks, salmon genomics, and genetic testing.
 Kieran’s research also emphasizes public engagement on science and technology.
 In this regard, he has designed and implemented public deliberations in which members of the public engage in in-depth discussion about ethical aspects of science and technology and collectively develop recommendations for policy.
-Kieran’s research has been funded by the Canadian Institutes of Health Research, The Office of the Privacy Commissioner of Canada, the Ontario Ministry of Research & Innovation, Genome Canada and Genome British Columbia.
+Recent edited volumes include Psychological Studies of Science and Technology (2019) and The Sage Handbook of Applied Social Psychology (2019).
+Kieran’s research has been funded by the Canadian Institutes of Health Research, the Social Sciences and Humanities Research Council, The Office of the Privacy Commissioner of Canada, the Ontario Ministry of Research & Innovation, Genome Canada and Genome British Columbia.
 He is editor of Theory & Psychology.

 Alumni Lab Members